-- Don't try hard.
-Let your nurse know you have pain. - Oral medication takes time to work, don't wait for your pain to rise. - Call for help when walking and getting out of bed. - Stay properly medicated to tolerate your therapy sessions better.
+- Don't try to tough it out.
+Let your nurse know you have pain. - Understand that oral medication takes about 30 minutes to work, so don't wait for your pain to rise to the upper level of the pain tool before saying something to your nurse. - Even if you have a low amount of pain, remember you will tolerate your therapy sessions better if you are properly medicated. - Remember to call for help when walking and getting out of bed.